-- ➤ Project Standing Alone: Ignores Diversification within the firm and within the shareholder's portfolio. - ▶ Project from the Company's Perspective: Ignores diversification within the share- holder's portfolio but allows for diversification within the firm. - > Shareholders' Perspective: Allows for diversification within the firm and within the shareholder's portfolio project standing alone risk, which is a project's risk ignoring the fact that much of this risk will diversified away as the project is combined with the firm's other projects and assets.
+project's risk can be looked at three levels.
+First, there is the project standing alone risk, which is a project's risk ignoring the fact that much of this risk will diversified away as the project is combined with the firm's other projects and assets.